cflynn07/myblog/posts/2020-04-26-github-action-til-autoformat-readme.md

 GitHub Actions is the tight integration with GitHub and the focus on encouraging users to create an ecosystem of small, reusable discrete "Actions" that can be dropped into others' workflows.
-The fact that these actions can essentially be docker containers that recieve a repository mounted as a volume inside the container makes it very easy to build reliably consistent actions.
+The fact that these actions can essentially be docker containers that receive a repository mounted as a volume inside the container makes it very easy to build reliably consistent actions.

 This is how the action can be added to a TIL repo.